 How to Make This Recipe

-9. Bake for 1 hour and 5 minutes.
-Note: oven times may vary and need to adjust +/- 10-15 minutes.
-The loaf is finished when a toothpick inserted in the center comes out clean.
+5. Bake for 50-65 minutes**Note: oven times may vary and need to adjust +/- 10-15 minutes.
+The loaf is finished when a toothpick inserted in the center comes out clean!

 Properly measure your ingredients.
-The perfect ratio of wet and dry ingredients will result in the silky, delicate cake texture that we’re going for.
+The perfect ratio of wet and dry ingredients will result in the silky, delicate, delicious cake texture that we’re going for.
 For the flour use a spoon to scoop it into the measuring cup, rather than scooping the flour right from the bag to avoid it getting packed in with ultimately too much.

 Make sure your baking powder is fresh!
 Baking powder is important for helping baked goods rise properly, but it has a relatively short shelf life once opened, so it’s one of the few items I never buy in bulk!
 To test if your baking powder is still fresh, add a small amount to boiling water.
 If it bubbles it’s still good to use, but if not it’s time to toss it!

 Watch the glaze consistency.
 You want the glaze thin enough that you can pour it onto the cake, but not so thin that it just runs off.
-Add the almond milk slowly until a consistency similar to pancake batter is reached.
+Add the milk slowly until a consistency similar to pancake batter is reached.

 Recipe FAQs